 "Hello, June.
 It's been a while since I seen you last."

-In our gardens, the tasks we can complete in June are endless.
-After a late spring, June 2018 will be known as the “catch-up” month.
-It is the perfect time to indulge ourselves in our gardens.
+So what else can we do to look after our gardens in June?
+Well, the tasks we can complete in June are endless.
+June is the perfect time to indulge ourselves in our gardens.
 It is a time to plant instant colour, salad crops, kitchen herbs and edible fruits.
-Remember, there is still plenty of time to enjoy the summer colour and the fruits of your labour – so get planting this June!
+Remember, there is still plenty of time to enjoy the summer colour and the fruits of your labour - so get planting this June!

-- Mow your lawn weekly, for a tidy and neat garden in June.
+- Mow your lawn evey 2 weeks, for a tidy and neat garden in June.

 - June is a perfect time to sow a new lawn or wild meadow area.
 Weather conditions and soil temperatures are just right for excellent germination and strong growth.